alphazolam/EMV-Engine/README.md

 * Alternatively, they can be installed or run manually by placing them in your game directory's reframework/autorun folder, or by running them manually with "Run Script" under REFramework's "ScriptRunner" UI

 # EMV Engine Lua Script (Required)
-**EMV Engine** is a massive Lua script containing many useful utility features and functions that all my other scripts rely on.
+**EMV Engine** is a large Lua script containing many useful utility features and functions that all my other scripts rely on.
 The script does nothing on its own, but is utilized when Enhanced Model Viewer, Gravity Gun, Console or Enemy Spawner are used run.
 ![alpha](https://i.imgur.com/2ykqQ8b.jpg)